w4jbm/GW-R6501Q-SBC/README.md

 I patched a version of Tiny BASIC that is here in Intel Hex format.
 You can load it and then use `1000R` to start it (which is easier for me than messing with the switches anyway).
 If you reset and get out of Tiny BASIC, you can do a warm start that will retain your program unless you've done something to modify memory by entering `1003R`.

+After some thinking, I also found an easy way to just patch the proper byte during the upgrade process.
+There are no ill effects if you upgrade an already upgraded system...

+Follow the instruction on loading the `updater_conf2.hex` file using eWoz, but don't run it yet.
+In the current code (as of 13 Dec 2020) I found the location in memory that mapped to what ultimately becomes OutPad at $168B.
+In eWoz, typing `168B` should show the memory contents of that location as $82.
+You can patch by typing `168B:00`.
+Once that's done, verify the change to the memory location was made and then continue with the instructions for the upgrade by typing `200R` to run the ROM upgrade code.
+After the upgrade, things work fine with minicom under Linux.

 ## Revision History
 10-29-2020: Original commit.
 12-12-2020: Upgrade to ROMFS.